Itinerary Summary Tour map Price table How to book What to expect

 Prices: prices in Romania are below the European average, but it varies a lot depending on the place.
-For example, a cup of coffee is 1-2 EUR, a beer is 2-3 EUR, the main dish at a restaurant is 6-12 EUR, a mug of mulled wine is 1-2 EUR.
+For example, a cup of coffee is 1-2 EUR, a beer is 2-3 EUR, the main dish at a restaurant is 6-12 EUR.
+The supermarket prices are a lot more cheaper.
 The entrances fees at between 6-10 EUR.

 Tips: it is expected to give around 10% of the value of the bill at the restaurant.
-The tip is not included on the bill, it can be paid only in cash and you can choose not to give any tip if you didn’t like the service.
+Starting 2023 the tip can be added to the bill and it can be paid in cash or by card.
+You can choose not to give any tip if you didn’t like the service but it is expected to add a tip if the service and the food were good.
 Also, some people we are willing to photograph may ask us for some tips.
 We will negotiate for you the lowest possible amount to be paid to them.

 Safety: Romania is, in general, safer than most of the western European countries, but you always need to pay attention, especially in crowded places.
 Keep your money and valuable documents safe, in the interior pockets.